Foodborne illness: United States

 In 2001, the Center for Science in the Public Interest petitioned the United States Department of Agriculture to require meat packers to remove spinal cords before processing cattle carcasses for human consumption, a measure designed to lessen the risk of infection by variant Creutzfeldt–Jakob disease.
 The petition was supported by the American Public Health Association, the Consumer Federation of America, the Government Accountability Project, the National Consumers League, and Safe Tables Our Priority.

 None of the US Department of Health and Human Services targets regarding incidence of foodborne infections were reached in 2007.

 A report issued in June 2018 by NBC's Minneapolis station using research by both the CDC and the Minnesota Department of Health concluded that foodborne illness is on the rise in the U.S.

+India

+In India, Entamoeba is the most common cause of food illness, followed by Campylobacter bacteria, Salmonella bacteria, E. coli bacteria, and norovirus.
+According to statistics, food poisoning was the second most common cause of infectious disease outbreak in India in 2017.
+The numbers of outbreaks have increased from 50 in 2008 to 242 in 2017.

 Organizations

 The World Health Organization Department of Food Safety and Zoonoses (FOS) provides scientific advice for organizations and the public on issues concerning the safety of food.
 Its mission is to lower the burden of foodborne disease, thereby strengthening the health security and sustainable development of Member States.
 Foodborne and waterborne diarrhoeal diseases kill an estimated 2.2 million people annually, most of whom are children.
 WHO works closely with the Food and Agriculture Organization of the United Nations (FAO) to address food safety issues along the entire food production chain—from production to consumption—using new methods of risk analysis.
 These methods provide efficient, science-based tools to improve food safety, thereby benefiting both public health and economic development.